Keep up with the latest hiring trends!

-How many decisions have you made today?
-5?
-10?
-15?
-Chances are you won’t be able to put an exact figure on it.
-That’s because we make countless decisions every day without even realising it.
-Even as you sit here reading this you’re making decisions.
-Decisions about me, the content, the questions I’m asking you.
-And the answers to all of these questions are influenced heavily by something researchers refer to as “unconscious bias.”
+We make countless decisions every day without even realizing it.
+Even as you sit here reading this, you’re making decisions.
+Decisions about the content or the questions being asked of you, for example.
+And the answers to these are influenced heavily by what researchers refer to as unconscious bias.

-“Ok, so what is unconscious bias and why is it influencing my decisions so much?“, I hear you ask.
-Well, simply put, bias is an inclination or prejudice for or against one person or group.
-In other words, unconscious bias are unconscious feelings we have towards other people – unconscious feelings that play a strong part in influencing our judgement of certain people and groups, away from being balanced or even-handed, in many different areas of life.
+Bias is an inclination or prejudice for or against one person or group.
+So, unconscious biases are unconscious feelings we have towards other people – instinctive feelings that play a strong part in influencing our judgements away from being balanced or even-handed.

 One of the most prominent areas of life where bias can play out is the workplace.
-In fact, one of the strongest biases we have in the workplace is gender bias.
+For example, one of the strongest biases we have in the workplace is gender bias.
 Why?
 Well, our feelings about gender and the stereotypes we’ve all associated with gender are something we’ve developed throughout our whole lives.
-How we’ve been brought up, where we’ve been brought up, how we’ve been socialised, our socialisation experiences, our exposure to other social identities and social groups, who our friends are/were, as well as media influences, all affect how we think and feel about certain types of people – and especially about what makes a man a man and what makes a woman a woman.
+Things like how or where we’ve been brought up, how we’ve been socialized, our exposure to other social identities and social groups, who our friends are/were, as well as media influences, all affect how we think and feel about certain types of people.

-It’s important to mention however, that most bias stereotypes, do not come from a place of bad intent.
+It’s important to mention, however, that most bias stereotypes do not come from a place of bad intent.
 It’s just a deep seated, unconscious stereotype that’s been formed in our brains through years of different influences we often had no control over.
-For example, just think about of all the phrases you’ve heard associated with women in the workplace over the years, like “The Glass Ceiling”, “The Maternal Wall” and the “Gender Pay Gap”.

 How does bias affect our actions?